-The formulas contained in the pills are to help the body reach the state of ketosis when your blood ketone levels reach a certain level (e.g. 1 mmol/L).
-The quality and taste of these pills vary, but the most common salt versions are from the same few major suppliers.
+The formulas contained in keto pills are designed to help the body reach the state of ketosis.
+This occurs when your blood ketone levels reach a certain level (e.g. 1 mmol/L).
+The quality and taste of keto diet pills vary, but the most common salt versions are from the same few major suppliers.

 Exogenous ketones are the technical term for any kind of ketone made in a lab.
 Endogenous ketones, on the other hand, are the type that our own liver cells produce.

-Exogenous ketones can be ketone salts or ketone esters, used as a sports supplement or as a diet pill, but they’re all just called exogenous ketones in general.
+Exogenous ketones can be ketone salts or ketone esters.
+They are typically used as a sports supplement or as a diet pill, but they’re all just called exogenous ketones in general.

-In terms of ketone esters versus ketone salts, there is a bit of a difference to be aware of.
+There is a bit of a difference between ketone esters and ketone salts.
 Both are used as keto diet pills.

-Ketone esters are ketones attached with one kind of chemical add-on and ketone salts are attached with another, like salt, magnesium or potassium.
+Ketone esters are ketones attached to a chemical add-on and ketone salts are ketones attached to a mineral, like salt, magnesium or potassium.